-

 The HASU includes:

-- Rapid assessment: our patients will arrive at the hospital Emergency Stroke Unit and be rapidly assessed by the specialist team at the earliest opportunity
+- rapid assessment, patients will arrive at the hospital Emergency Stroke Unit and be rapidly assessed by the specialist team at the earliest opportunity

-- Early treatment: using clot-busting drugs (thrombolysis), if the scan shows they are needed
+- early treatment, using clot-busting drugs (thrombolysis) and clot removal (thrombectomy), if the scan shows they are needed

 - 24 hours a day, seven days a week monitoring and physiological intervention in a high-dependency bed